chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 Extensive or detailed questions can be answered at the end of the relevant section, day or at the end of the course.

+.notes Strategies for breaks can include Pomodoros (25 mins w/ 5 min break), or simply running through each section.

 # Agenda

 * Introduction